Title VI Compliance

 Individuals can file a complaint about any aspect of care, staffing, rights, safety, treatment and other matters governed by law.
 Individuals may also file a Title VI complaint regarding any alleged or suspected discrimination in the provision of services by Tangram, including residential services, employment services, and/or transportation services.

 If you would like to state any concerns, problems and/or complaints, please print off and complete the Tangram Complaint Form.
-Tangram's Director of Quality Improvement holds the responsibility of investigating all complaints no more than 180 days after the incident.
+Tangram’s Quality Department holds the responsibility of investigating all complaints no more than 180 days after the incident.

-After the Director of Quality Improvement reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding (LOF).
+After the Chief Administrative Officer reviews the complaint, she/he will issue one of two letters to the complainant: a closure letter or a letter of finding (LOF).

 - A closure letter summarizes the allegations and states that there was not a Title VI violation and that the case will be closed.